activeviam/par-student-panama/README.md

-Data storage on files powered by NVMe
+Vector API powered by Panama Project
 ===================

 Project architecture
 -----------

+This project distinguishes between two types of vectors:
+ - On heap vectors represented by all classes implementing the abstract class `AArrayVector`
+ - Off heap vectors represented by all classes implementing `AFixedBlockVector`

+By contrast to on heap vectors, off heap (or direct) vectors are bound to a block of direct memory reserved using a dedicated allocator.
-Currently, the project features a reference allocator storing data on files: `MemoryAllocatorOnFile`.
+Currently, the project features a reference direct memory allocator for storing data off heap: `UnsafeNativeMemoryAllocator`.
 Though implemented in a straight-forward way, it still has several underlying chunks depending on the size of inner blocks it allocates.<br>
 The interface `MemoryAllocator` is the specification for any allocator tested in this project.